ajy23/slack-uploader/README.md

 2. Put token and channel into `config.json` (or `.env` fallback).
 3. Script attempts `conversations.join` (public channels) to avoid `not_in_channel`.
 4. Upload via `files.uploadV2`; if not available, use external upload flow.
+5. Resolve the file permalink using `files.info` (or use the permalink included in the upload response if present).
-5. Post a message with a clickable link to the uploaded file.
+6. Post a message with a clickable link to the uploaded file.
+Slack file previews are allowed; external links (like Google Drive) do not unfurl.

+---

+## Permalinks and Scopes

+- The script retrieves the correct Slack file permalink via `files.info`.
+Some upload responses may already include `permalink`; otherwise we fetch it explicitly.
+- Required scopes:
+  - `files:write` (to upload files)
+  - `files:read` (to call `files.info` and fetch permalink)
+  - Optional: `channels:join` to let the bot auto-join the target public channel
+- The posted message uses Block Kit with `mrkdwn` and sets `unfurl_links: false` and `unfurl_media: true` so the Slack file expands but external links do not.

 ---